BoilerplateMVC/Marionette-Require-Boilerplate-Lite/README.markdown

    1. Download and install [Node.js](http://nodejs.org/#download)
    2. Clone this repository
    3. On the command line, type `npm install nodemon -g` to install the [nodemon](https://github.com/remy/nodemon) library globally.
 If it complains about user permissions type `sudo npm install nodemon -g`.
+   4. If you have installed [Grunt](http://gruntjs.com/) globally in the past, you will need to remove it first by typing `npm uninstall -g grunt`.
+If it complains about user permissions, type `sudo npm uninstall -g grunt`.
+   5. Next, install the latest version of [Grunt](http://gruntjs.com/) by typing `npm install -g grunt-cli`.
+If it complains about user permissions, type `sudo npm install -g grunt-cli`.
-   3. On the command line, navigate to inside of the **Marionette-Require-Boilerplate** folder and type `npm install`
+   6. Navigate to inside of the **Backbone-Require-Boilerplate** folder and type `npm install`
-   4. Next, type `nodemon` (this will start your Node.js web server and restart the server any time you make a file change thanks to the wonderful  library)
+   7. Next, type `nodemon` (this will start your Node.js web server and restart the server any time you make a file change thanks to the wonderful **nodemon** library)
-   5. To view the demo page, go to `http://localhost:8001`
+   8. To view the demo page, go to `http://localhost:8001`
-   6. To view the Jasmine test suite page, go to `http://localhost:8001/specRunner.html`
+   9. To view the Jasmine test suite page, go to `http://localhost:8001/specRunner.html`
+   10. Type `grunt` to run your grunt build and create minified .js and .css files
-   7. Enjoy using Marionette, Backbone, Require, Lodash, jQuery, jQueryUI, Twitter Bootstrap, and Handlebars
+   11. Enjoy using Marionette, Backbone, Require, Grunt, Lodash, jQuery,Twitter Bootstrap, and Handlebars!

 #Tour of the Boilerplate Files